 Camelback Mountain Resort

-With 35 slopes covering nearly 170 skiable acres, it’s easy to see why Camelback is one of the Northeast’s winter hotspots.
-Nestled in the Keystone State’s Pocono region, the mountain reaches an elevation of 2,133 feet and features the Nile Mile, a onemile trail that includes an 800-foot vertical drop.
+With 35 slopes covering nearly 170 skiable acres, Camelback is one of the Northeast’s winter hotspots.
+Nestled in the Keystone State’s Pocono region, the mountain features the Nile Mile, a one-mile trail that includes an 800-foot vertical drop.
 (Daredevils, rejoice!)
 Rookies and novices can catch their breath: Camelback offers ski and snowboarding lessons for all ages as well as the largest snow tubing park in the country.
-The resort hosts special weekend events throughout February, including the Boarding for Breast Cancer Fundraiser (Feb.
-3), the Sam Adams 3D Air & Après Show with Olympic snowboarding bronze medalist Scotty Lago (Feb.
-10) and the Freezin’ for a Reason Polar Bear Plunge (Feb.
-17).
+A special triple ticket is now available—it’s a card preloaded with three lift tickets for the price of two.
+When the skiing ends for the day, the resort hosts special evening events and live music throughout March.